We are in unprecedented times, life is complex and difficult to navigate for most people.

 Doing what I can to alleviate suffering.
 I listen to both unconscious and literal communications.
 I have an interest in human development and personality formation; attachment styles, how we form relationships and why we come to relate the way we do.
-I do this through a systemic way of thinking of thinking about people in the context of their family and wider social settings.
+I do this through a systemic way of thinking about people in the context of their family and wider social settings.

-To be truly heard and emotionally met where you are at can be a powerful and restorative experience for most people.
+To be truly heard and emotionally met where you are at, can be a powerful and restorative experience for most people.

 I offer an initial 15 minute conversation on the telephone for which there is no charge, as I understand it is a big deal starting therapy, it is therefore important to have a space to ask questions and see if we are the ‘right fit'.